-In this article we list common SUP terms and their meanings so you have a better understanding of the industry!
+In this article, we list common SUP terms and their meanings so you have a better understanding of the industry!

 The SUP industry has commonly used words.
 If you are within the industry or have done research on boards, it’s likely you’ve heard these terms and know what they are.

 But if you are still new to SUP, you probably still don’t know what they mean.
 To take the mystery out of each term, we’ve decided to list them and reveal their meanings.
-That way, when you’re doing research on what kind of board to buy, or if you’re talking to fellow paddlers, you’ll have the foundational knowledge to be able to decide and communicate about stand up paddle boarding.
+That way, when you’re doing research on what kind of board to buy, or if you’re talking to fellow paddlers, you’ll have the foundational knowledge to be able to decide and communicate about stand-up paddle boarding.

 Use this list of SUP terms as a learning guide and remember them when you’re shopping for your SUP.

 The deck of a SUP is the top where the paddler stands.
-This is the portion of the board that is flat, in the shape of a platform, and is the place where you can store extra gear, your PFD, and more.
+This is the portion of the board that is flat, in the shape of a platform and is the place where you can store extra gear, your PFD, and more.

 The deck pad is the foam top of the board that allows the paddler to grip the surface with their feet.
 Without a deck pad, paddle boards would become too slick to stand on and paddlers would slip off.
-Deck pads can come in a smooth surface, diamond pattern, stripe pattern, and can be of different materials such as foam or cork.
+Deck pads can come in a smooth surface, diamond pattern, or stripe pattern, and can be of different materials such as foam or cork.

 Always remember to take special note of the type of deck pad on the board you’re looking to buy.
 Not every surface works for everyone’s feet.

 The rails of a SUP are the edges of the board.
 A thicker rail will aid in stability and float.
-With a higher volume you will be able to hold more weight on your board in the form of extra gear or your dog.
+With a higher volume, you will be able to hold more weight on your board in the form of extra gear or your dog.
 And it is easier for heavier paddlers to find success on the water right away.

-Ideally for inflatable paddle boards you want at least a 5″ rail to be comfortable on the water.
+Ideally, for inflatable paddle boards, you want at least a 5″ rail to be comfortable on the water.
 With 6″ making it much easier to paddle right away.

 The rocker of a board is the curvature that flows through the nose and the tail.